0x4248/notebook/source/content/01 Areas/Rockets/Investigation into starship flight 7.md

 ### T+ 00:03:00
 MECO and hot staging was successful and both the booster and ship were on a nominal trajectory.

-One engine went out on starship during relight.
+One engine went out on the booster during relight.
 ### T+ 00:06:28 - T+ 00:06:33
-Landing burn was successful and starship landed on the tower.
+Landing burn was successful and the booster landed on the tower.
 ![[Starship-flight-7-booster-reentery.webp|200]]![[Starship-flight-7-booster-landing.webp|241]]

 ### T+ 00:07:54